 MEETINGS

 Regular meeting: The JA shall meet one time per year in person, ideally in conjunction with a USAV Board Meeting or other governance or USAV program or activity.
 Notice of Meeting shall be provided electronically by the chair at least 30 days in advance.
-Call in information / accessinformation/access will also be provided.
+Call in information/access will also be provided.

 Special Meeting: The JA may meet electronically as necessary and appropriate and such meetings shall be subject to the same procedures that apply to in-person meetings.